Christian Unity Is Not What You Think It Is

 This is where Christian unity truly applies, and yet, I often refuse to have that unity.
 A popular example from my blog is Saddleback Church and Rick Warren.
 I have written about him and his church several times.
 You can find those posts HERE, HERE, OVER HERE, and THERE, too.

 Rick Warren isn’t the only person with whom I won’t stand in Christian unity.
 I’ve written about a favorite in ladies’ Bible studies, Beth Moore, and I’ve mentioned Priscilla Schirer, Steven Furtick and Jackie Hill Perry, and Sarah Young.
 Each of these individuals is considered a leading voice in the Church by many Christians.
-Meanwhile, I, and plenty of others, disagree strongly with their theology, teaching of the gospel, and/or doubt they truly know the Lord.
-So, should I have Christian unity with people I think teach a false gospel?
+Meanwhile, I, and plenty of others, disagree strongly with their theology, teaching of the gospel, and/or we doubt they truly know the Lord based on their teachings.
+So, should I have Christian unity with people I think teach a false gospel or twist God’s Word for holy Ted Talks?

 Two Common Misunderstandings

 I find that Christians have two common misunderstandings about Christian unity.
 First, they think that anyone calling herself a Christian must be one.
 That would be wonderful, but I fear it’s not likely.
-Our churches are filled with unsaved people, and everyone assumes they are born-again.
+Our churches are filled with unsaved people, but everyone in attendance assumes they are born-again.
 God’s Word warns us about this.

 Matthew 7:13-14